extremejhr/Smart_Testr/README.md

    Smart-Testr is still a little baby, there are so many drawbacks and errors in this program:Low efficiency, inacurrate OCR location, the theme color and layout have big influence...
 So much works need to be done.
 I hope Smart-Testr could have a little help to testrs in future.

+17.08.2018 version 0.0.0.1.final:

+1. Current developing process stop until the testing works finished;
+2. New idea: WorkerJ - Our computer collegue/staff, AI tester.
+More general testing, project testing.
+Self-learning.
+Maybe more useful and innovational.
+3. Peace and Love!